 Thanks to Kristen at Journeys in Classic Film for a chance to participate in the annual TCM Summer Under the Stars Blogathon.
-Today's star, Bing Crosby, is part of the subject of this essay.
+Today's star is Bing Crosby.

 How well I remember Holiday Inn.
 I found it to be a brilliant film, full of wonderful music and great performances by Fred Astaire and today's Summer Under the Stars star, Bing Crosby.
 I enjoyed it so much that I named it my Alternate Best Picture of 1942 in my Tuesdays With Oscar Retrospective.
 In many respects, Holiday Inn is a flawless picture.